ugr-sail/sinergym/README.md

 Next step is downloading Energy Plus.
 Currently only version 8.6.0 has been tested, but code may also work for other versions.

-Follow the instructions [here](https://energyplus.net/downloads) and install Linux platform.
+Follow the instructions [here](https://energyplus.net/downloads) and install for Linux system (apparently only Ubuntu is supported).
-Choose any location to install the software (not needed to be inside the repository folder).
+Choose any location to install the software.

 Once installed, a folder called ``Energyplus-8-6-0`` should appear.